trimble-oss/contribute/guidelines/index.md

 #### Create a folder for all of your Trimble related work

 - If it doesn't exist already, create a directory under your user directory (`~/`) for your Trimble related work called `~/work/trimble`.
+<br>*Note: Your user directory is located at `%HOMEPATH%` in the Windows command line or Explorer*
 - You will clone all of your Trimble related repositories in the `~/work/trimble` folder.
 - Create a `.gitconfig` file in the `~/work/trimble` folder that specifies your name and company email.
 For example: